davidzhengyes/ChessFENAgain/README.md

 # ChessFENAgain

+## DISCLAIMER
+Please don't cheat in any online game.
+This project was just for my own interest.
+I would never use this against an online opponent, even if my rating is in the gutter (it is right now).
+YOU WILL GET BANNED IF YOU USE THIS ONLINE.
+You are a terrible human being if you use this against your friends.
+Only use against bots.

+## Showcase
 Improvements to ChessFEN.
 Speed optimizations incoming and less breakable code.
 <br>
 Undetectable for sure.
 Offline compatible as well (stronger if using stockfish GET api)